bjansen/pebble-intellij/README.md

 <sup>1</sup>: *Custom extensions (tags, operators...), `verbatim` tags
 and custom delimiters are currently not supported*.

+## Installation

+This plugin is available in JetBrains' [plugin repository](https://plugins.jetbrains.com/idea/plugin/9407-pebble), from your IDE go to `Preferences > Plugins` and enter `pebble` in the search bar.

 ## Mixing Pebble and other languages